 I applied for aid; when will I notified about my financial aid?

 First year students will be notified after they are fully accepted and have a valid FAFSA submitted to the Financial Aid Office.
-No financial aid award letters are generated prior to March each year.
-For continuing students, who have submitted a valid FAFSA, financial aid award letters will be generated after the spring semester grades have posted, usually by the beginning of June.
+Financial aid award letters are generally generated by the beginning of March each year.
+For continuing students, who have submitted a valid FAFSA, financial aid award packages will be generated after the spring semester grades have posted, usually by the beginning of June.
+This information will be available online.

 I graduate next fall, can I get my full years eligibility during my final term?